Yamagi/vimrc/bundle/languageserver/README.md

-This is a kind of "Frankenstein" plugin, combining the 'async', 'vim-lsp' and 'vim-lsp-cquery' Vim plugins for better handling.
+This is a kind of "Frankenstein" plugin, combining the 'async', 'vim-lsp', 'vim-lsp-cquery', 'asynccomplete' and 'asynccomplete-lsp' Vim plugins for better handling.